 The property at 7302 Buffalo Gap Road is often referred to as, the big white mansion, the white-house and for a while there the "eye-sore".
 What it became known as to the people that live next door is, The Kashmir Mansion.
 This stately manor is a source of wonderment to all who have laid eyes on it.
 Is it a business?
 Is it as bordello?
 Maybe a bed and breakfast.
-The answer is, it was home to Peter and Pat Kashmir the original owners of the home who ordered it's construction in 1983.
-Peter Kasimir, was a Polish immigrant who went to Germany as a young man.
-He immigrated to Canada in 1952 and always dreamed of working in the U.S. He eventually became successful in the hotel business, working his way up to management.
+The answer is, it was home to Peter and Pat Kasimirs the original owners of the home who ordered it's construction in 1983.
+Peter Kasimirs, was a Polish immigrant who went to Germany as a young man.
+In 1952 Peter immigrated to Canada and always dreamed of working in America.
+He found success in the hotel business, working his way up into management.
 By 1973, he and wife Pat, bought their first hotel, the Royal Inn in Abilene.
 They bought an old house located at 7302 Buffalo Gap road and the Kasimirs decided to build a bigger house.
-So in 1983, they tore down the little house and started construction on the big white mansion.
-On a side note, Mr. Kasimir loved European architecture, while wife Pat, who was from Alabama, loved colonial homes.
-Mrs. Kasmir says "that is how the home got it's design, European American Colonial."
+So in 1983, they tore down the tiny home and started construction on the big white mansion.
+On a side note, Mr. Kashmir loved European architecture, while wife Pat, who was from Alabama, loved colonial homes.
+Mrs. Kasimirs says "that is how the home got it's design, European American Colonial."

 This is the Jones county courthouse in Anson Texas.
 Originally the city was named Jones City, the town was renamed Anson in 1882 in honor of Anson Jones, the fifth president for the Republic of Texas.
 This is not the original Jones County courthouse, there were two prior to the completion of this unique and historical building that is now the Jones County Courthouse.
 The courthouse in the center of Anson was complete and occupied in 1910.
 The Jones County courthouse is an excellent example of Beaux Arts styling, other notable features include the statue of Lady Justice on top of the dome clock tower with a flanking pair of columns on each facade.
 The Courthouse received a badly needed remodel and modernization that was completed in May of 2003.
 This courthouse is an excellent example of what historical and preservation organizations and some grant monies can do for a community.
 Whenever you drive through Anson Texas there is no missing this awesome building, because it's in the center of town and is, the traffic circle.